Skip to Main Content

 DIGITAL CONNECTIONS

-Most computer owners have used their USB inputs or Firewire inputs for transferring data, possibly with a USB Stick, Memory Card Reader, External Drive, Printer or any of the growing number of plug-n-play devices.
+Most computer owners have used their machine's inputs for transferring files before, possibly with a USB Stick, Memory Card Reader, External Drive, Ethernet cord, etc. WiFi or Bluetooth is also often an option for transferring video files between devices.

-If your video is not yet compressed into a file, you will need to output it in real time from your device to a computer.
-The computer should automatically recognize the input source when you connect a USB or Firewire cable.
+But if your video is still on a digital camera and not yet compressed into a file, you will need to output it in real time from your device to a computer.
+Your computer's video capture software should automatically recognized the source once you connect via a cable such as Firewire, Thunderbolt, DVI, SDI, DisplayPort, HDMI, USB-C, etc.

 ANALOG CONNECTIONS